by Mike Ratliff

 This is just one example, but in every one we will look at in this post we will see that the proponents of these heresies will place their emphasis not on the Gospel and Salvation by Faith through grace alone, but on whatever it is that they are insisting must be added to Christ in order to be truly saved or truly seeking the deeper things of God.
 The answer to all these things is, “No!
 Christ is sufficient and, in fact, the sufficiency of what is received by the believer in Christ is superabundant!”
 Carefully read the passage I placed at the top of this post (2 Peter 1:2-4).
 What has been granted to all believers?
 God has granted to believers all things that pertain to life and godliness.
 These things came to each believer through the knowledge of Him who called us to His own glory and excellence.
 Notice also that these gifts came via God’s divine power.
 These gifts consist of the knowledge of God and of Jesus our Lord.
 God has granted to believers very great promises so that through them they may become partakers of the divine nature.
 What is the big deal about this knowledge of God?

-See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.
-(Colossians 2:8 ESV)
+8 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
+Colossians 2:8 (NASB)

 I have been amazed at how many have attacked this ministry from the platform of human philosophy or church tradition.
 They are incapable of arguing effectively from Sacred Scripture so they use empty deceit and logical fallacies to intimidate and silence those they are seeking to take captive.
 Their methods seem somewhat predatory to me.
 Their add-on to Christ is human philosophy.
 We find this today in all forms of liberalism, post-modernism, neo-evangelicalism, et cetera.
 They emphasize philosophy over the Gospel they claim to believe.
 Their efforts are void of the working of the Holy Spirit so they compensate by diluting the Gospel to make it palatable to those who hate ‘church.’
 They remove the offense of the cross and the condemnation of sin and turn the Gospel into a form of self-help and self-esteem.
 No matter how big their churches become or how many churches they have, they are still functioning not according to Christ, but according to the elemental spirits of the world.

-Therefore let no one pass judgment on you in questions of food and drink, or with regard to a festival or a new moon or a Sabbath.
-These are a shadow of the things to come, but the substance belongs to Christ.
-(Colossians 2:16-17 ESV)
+16 Therefore no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day— 17 things which are a mere shadow of what is to come; but the substance belongs to Christ.
+Colossians 2:16-17 (NASB)

 In this passage, we see two add-ons.
 The first is asceticism.
 What is that?
 This is monkish behavior.
 This is self-flagellation or withdrawing from people to live in a cave or in the desert.
 Why?
 It is on order to draw closer to God.
 We see the ascetic’s taboos in v21, “Do not handle, Do not taste, Do not touch.”
 This sort of thing is very appealing to the professing believer who does not have the mind of Christ, but he or she wants to prove to God and to himself or herself that they can be humble through self-abasement.